Mig-uel/postgres/section-30/README.md

 Running a bad command will cause the transaction to fail, and be put into an 'aborted' state.
 You must then run `ROLLBACK` to undo the changes.

 Losing the connection to the database will also cause the transaction to fail, and will automatically rollback the transaction.

+## Transaction Cleanup on Crash

+If a transaction is open and the server crashes, PostgreSQL will automatically roll back the transaction when it restarts.
+This ensures that any incomplete transactions are cleaned up and the database remains in a consistent state.